raivo-otus/mia_data/Salehi2025/README.md

 -   `FrequentistCompareARG.R` and `FrequentistCompareShannon.R` – Simulation-based comparison of Bayesian and frequentist models for ARG and Shannon.

--   `EnrichmentModels.R`  – runs enrichment models using Bayesian regression to estimate high ARG prevalence across groups
+-   `EnrichmentModels.R`  – runs enrichment models using Bayesian regression to estimate high ARG prevalence across groups.

+-   `Stancompare.R` – comparison between rtsan and cmdstanr.

 -   `report.qmd` – Quarto document that loads precomputed model results and generates results.